 We have gathered here today to witness and celebrate the legal marriage ceremony of Conor and Isabel.

-My name is Mary Beaty, Humanist Chaplain at the University of Toronto, and a licenced marriage officiant certified by the Province of Ontario and the Ontario Humanist Society.
+My name is Mary Beaty, Humanist Chaplain at the University of Toronto, and a licensed marriage officiant certified by the Province of Ontario and the Ontario Humanist Society.
 Humanism is a ethical philosophy of living, based on compassion and reason, stating we all have the ability and responsibility to lead ethical lives in service of our common good, and world we share.

 As we all know, Isabel and Conor are holding this civil ceremony this afternoon in their apartment, which will be their legal wedding ceremony.
 They will also be holding family wedding celebrations in Geneva and in Hong Kong in the Fall.